-If a proposed object or structure is identified as likely to be an obstacle, details of the proposal are to be sent to CASA in writing by the Manager Aerodrome.
+If a proposed object or structure is identified as likely to be an obstacle, details of the proposal are to be sent to CASA in writing by the Aerodrome Operations Manager or delegate.

 On receipt of CASA's written assessment, the relevant planning authority is to be advised of the result of the assessment.